yassouali/fast.ai_notes/intro_to_ML/lecture4.md

 	autoSave=true
 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->
-# Lesson 4 - Feature Importance, Tree Interpreter
+# Lecture 4 - Feature Importance, Tree Interpreter

 ##  1. <a name='HyperparametersofinterestinRandomForests'></a>Hyper parameters of interest in Random Forests